NV1522/T-R2-P5/README.md

 # Personal Persona Mod
 A very personal mod to me.
-To be my magnum opus
+To be my magnum opus.
+Split into 3 co-operate parts, T-R2-P5, N-R2-P4 and A-Ae-P3

 To be barren for now, more just testing grounds